 The Wash House – housed in the former village launderette this cosy bar is small and friendly with a great selection of real ales.
 Food is available (and delivered) from the adjacent La Perle restaurant

 The Smugglers.
 A family orientated pub with a large play ground in the garden.
-Not the place for a quiet drink!
+Excellent food.
 01590 644414

 The Lazy Lion.
 Formally the Red Lion.
 New owner mid 2019 and under went a needed refurbishment.
 Much emphasis now on food.
 Popular for Sunday lunch and if you have a family (or just want to sit outside) they have a good beer garden that gets the evening sun.
 01590 642391